Sadequain: Renaissance of Islamic calligraphy

 Sadequain was responsible for the renaissance of Islamic calligraphy in Pakistan.
 He was one of the greatest calligraphers of Pakistan and helped transform the art of calligraphy into serious expressionist paintings.
 He claimed that his transformation into a calligrapher was manifested by divine inspiration.
 He did not follow the established tradition and created his own style of script.
 His alphabets exude motion, mood, and paint vivid pictures of the message of the words of Quran.
 Sadequain claimed that many of his paintings, especially after the seventies, had been based on calligraphic forms to portray images of cities, buildings, forests, men, and women.

 In Pakistan, the art of calligraphy was relegated to a second-class status until Sadequain adapted this medium in the late nineteen sixties.
 Until then a few painters experimented with the medium but it remained just that, an experiment.
 After Sadequain transformed the art of calligraphy into a mainstream art form, most of the known Pakistani artists have followed Sadequain and calligraphic art now dominates the art scene.

-True artist
+Artist

-In nineteen sixties Sadequain was invited by the French authorities to illustrate the award-winning novel "The Stranger" by French writer Albert Camus.
+In the 1960s Sadequain was invited by the French authorities to illustrate the award-winning novel The Stranger by French writer Albert Camus.
 Sadequain also illustrated on canvas the poetry of Ghalib, Iqbal and Faiz as homage to their place in classical literature.
 Sadequain wrote thousands of quartets, which address a common theme of social and cultural dogmas and published them.

-A special word is warranted about the large murals Sadequain painted, which are spread all over the subcontinent.
-His murals depict man's struggle, his achievements and persistent thirst to discover his endless potential.
-His murals are full of activity, ideas, and they read like an unfolding story about their particular theme.

-One of his most powerful works is the gigantic mural measuring 200×30 feet for the Power House of Mangla Dam.
-He completed it in an incredible period of three months during which he worked day and night.
-Aptly so, the mural is titled "The Saga of Labor," The mural, one of the largest in the world portrays the history of mankind.
-Its pays homage to its characters, which are exclusively labourers and worker, facing and struggling against the powerful elements of nature.

-Sadequain was a social commentator.
-He crafted his message on canvas by the aid of powerful symbols and rich colours.
-Characteristically he would address particular situations through a series of paintings, which would follow a common theme and yet maintain their individuality.
-His symbols transformed with time as he adapted to the changing conditions.